Snapr/html-projects/README.md

 - No other local development setup is necessary since the project will interact with a web based API.

-- Append `#/?browser_testing=true` to the url when you first load the page if testing in a desktop browser.
+- Append `#/?browser_testing=true` to the url when you first load the page if testing in a desktop browser (hit refresh after loading the URL).
 This will add a class to the `<body>` and set a flag in local storage so that the project will limited to a 320px wide section of your screen.

 - Note that the app uses a slightly different upload flow on desktop vs mobile web.